Ana-Becerril/cactus-css-art/README.md

 ## Features

 * You can make cactus blossom
-by hovering over his eyes.
+by hovering over his stem.
 Try it! :cactus: :cherry_blossom: